PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 18:36:29
+Last updated: 2024-04-05 18:37:02
-Random Quote: Death can be the greatest opportunity of your life. - Berlin
+Random Quote: Doctor: "Hypothetically speaking, every new father-to-be get nervous."
+Vision: "Well, I have nerves of steel, so there goes your theory, Mr. Doctor." - Vision